Hulu2007/GTEdx_6040/README.md

 # GTx_CSE6040
-Course Repository for Georgia Tech's Intro to Computing for Data Analysis
+Course Repository for Georgia Tech's Computing for Data Analysis

 Course 2 of 3 in the GTx MircoMasters program